Praveenkumar0008/CE46027-2026/26CEM5R02/Assignment 2/README.md

 13. Generate KNNR predictions.
 14. Calculate KNNR performance metrics.
 15. Measure execution time and computational resource usage.
+16. Reuse the saved computational benchmark on subsequent runs to keep reported computational values consistent.
-16. Create a comparison table.
+17. Create a comparison table.
+18. Create comparison graphs for prediction accuracy and computational performance.
-17. Save the final results as `comparison_results.csv`.
+19. Save the final results as `comparison_results.csv`.

 ------------------------------------------------------------------------

 ## 12. Output File

-The program automatically creates a `results` folder and saves the final comparison table as:
+The program automatically creates a `results` folder and saves the final comparison table and generated comparison graphs.

+The final comparison table is saved as:

 `results/comparison_results.csv`

 The CSV file contains the performance results of both MLR and KNNR.

+The program also generates the following graph files:

+- `results/actual_vs_predicted_comparison.png`
+- `results/r2_comparison.png`
+- `results/error_comparison.png`
+- `results/time_comparison.png`
+- `results/memory_comparison.png`

+The computational benchmark used for the reported execution-time and memory values is stored in:

+`results/computational_benchmark.csv`

 ------------------------------------------------------------------------